How Does Car Insurance Fraud Work?

 Types of Insurance Fraud

-- Phony or inflated bills (repair bills, medical bill, automobile repair bills, etc.)
+- Fake or inflated bills repair bills, medical bill, automobile repair bills, etc and pocketing the excess

 - Phony medical disability claims

-- Faked death or murder to collect Life Insurance
+- Faked death or serious injury to collect bodily injury insurance

 The Auto Repair Shop

 Another type of car insurance fraud is the repair scam.
-Here, the perpetrator is a repair shop that performs shoddy work and charges the insurance company to the max.
-The shop may place used or counterfeit parts in your car instead of new; counterfeit air bags and poor-quality windshields are a common ploy.
+Here, the perpetrator is the repair shop.
+They’ll perform shoddy work and charges the insurance company to the max.
+The shop may place used or counterfeit parts in your car instead of new, but claim the same cost as new or genuine parts.
+Counterfeit air bags and poor-quality windshields are also a common ploy.

 The Dishonest Agent